 The benefits of continued exercise of older dogs are huge, so it’s well worth making these modifications.
 Just like us humans, our pets need to keep active to stay healthy and happy, and that doesn’t change when they get older.
 Making time for regular exercise has a long list of benefits including:

-As our much-loved pets age, they can suffer with joint stiffness that can really slow them down.
+As our much-loved pets age, they can suffer with occasional joint stiffness that can slow them down.
 Regular gentle exercise keeps their joints moving and helps them to stay mobile.
-And a specially formulated joint supplement for older dogs like YuMOVE Joint Care PLUS can help to lubricate and soothe stiff joints when they need extra support.
+And a specially formulated joint supplement for older dogs like YuMOVE Joint Care PLUS can help to soothe stiff joints and offer support.

 Nothing sets their tail wagging more than the promise of walkies, right?!
 And that’s because exercise undoubtedly increases your dog’s levels of happiness, partly because it’s a bonding opportunity.
 In fact, reports have noted increases in the neurochemicals associated with positive feelings and bonding – that’s beta-endorphin, oxytocin and dopamine – observed in dogs after activities like petting, playing and talking.
 The same chemicals increase in us pet parents, too, so everybody benefits!